Approved by the Surfrider Foundation Board of Directors on June 27, 2009

-Whereas, Surfrider Foundation views beach access as a universal right.
-Surfrider Foundation works to secure universal, low-impact beach access for all people.
-Surfrider Foundation’s members live, work, visit, and recreate on and near the world’s beaches, and are impacted by beach access limitations.
+Whereas, our ocean and coasts are public spaces, and the Surfrider Foundation views beach access as a universal right.
+Access to healthy and clean coasts and a vibrant ocean should be for the benefit of all people.
+The Surfrider Foundation works to secure universal, equitable, and inclusive low-impact beach access for all people.
+The Surfrider Foundation’s members live, work, visit, and recreate on and near the world’s beaches, and benefit from equitable access to healthy, clean and vibrant coasts.

-Whereas, Surfrider Foundation recognizes that the public’s right of access to waterways is often based on the Public Trust Doctrine, and is further reflected in international, regional, and state laws and Constitutions.
+Whereas, Surfrider Foundation recognizes that the public’s right of access to the coast is often based on the Public Trust Doctrine, and is further reflected in international, regional, and state laws and Constitutions.
 The Public Trust Doctrine is derived from the ancient Romans and incorporated into American law as a statement that the government retains rights in certain lands and resources in trust for the public, acting in its sovereign capacity as trustee for the beneficial use and enjoyment of the public.
 Specifically, governments hold title to navigable waters and the public has the right to use those waters, shorelands, and submerged lands.
 Surfrider works to increase public awareness and educate the public about their beach access rights, including those under the Public Trust Doctrine.
-In addition to the public trust right of access, the public may enjoy a right of access to and along the beach through custom, use or legislative authorization.
+In addition to the public trust right of access, the public may enjoy a right of access to and along the beach through other bases including custom, use and dedication.

-Whereas, Surfrider Foundation also recognizes the importance of balancing ecological integrity with beach access.
+Whereas, Surfrider Foundation’s mission includes both the protection and enjoyment of our ocean, waves, and beaches for all people.
+As such, Surfrider recognizes the importance of balancing ecological integrity with beach access.
 Surfrider Foundation recognizes the unique ecological, recreational and economic value of the world’s coastal resources.
-We support strong beach preservation and protection efforts when securing or augmenting low-impact beach access opportunities.
-As a grassroots, environmental organization, Surfrider Foundation works toward both the preservation and enjoyment of our precious coastal resources.
+We support strong coastal preservation and protection efforts, including the protection of the ocean, ecosystems and water quality, when securing or augmenting low-impact beach access opportunities.
+Surfrider also recognizes that coastal and marine protection is an important component of equitable beach access, in that it supports the quality of one’s experience while enjoying the beach.

-Whereas, Surfrider Foundation acknowledges that increased carbon dioxide and other greenhouse gases are inducing increased sea level rise.
+Whereas, Surfrider Foundation acknowledges that increased carbon dioxide and other greenhouse gases are inducing sea level rise.
 According to the Public Trust Doctrine, the right to use a public resource (or “trust”) attaches to the shoreline regardless of the shoreline’s movement.
 In this way, the doctrine’s protections adapt to changing sea levels because the zone of protection moves landward or seaward as the shoreline erodes or accretes.
-Access should not be thwarted by the destruction of the beach, and the public should not be deprived of the benefit of natural environmental resources and habitat through beach replenishment projects, shoreline armoring, coastal development or other potentially destructive practices.
+Access should not be thwarted or reduced by the destruction or narrowing of the beach caused by sea level rise, and coastal development, including coastal armoring and its resulting coastal squeeze, and the public should not be deprived of the benefit of natural environmental resources and habitat through beach replenishment projects, shoreline armoring, coastal development or other potentially destructive practices.

 This policy is general in nature; the Surfrider Foundation recognizes that every specific case must be evaluated in the context of its local setting.